johnthwong/bi-exchange/README.md

 # Bilateral Exchange
 An agent-based model of a general bilateral exchange problem of *A* agents and *N* goods.
 This model uses boundedly rational agents, in the sense that the agents do not know the optimal quantities that maximize their utility.
-Instead, they iteratively make trades that improve their wellbeing, until all trades are exhausted.
+Instead, they iteratively make mutually beneficial trades, until those are no longer possible.

 ## Purpose
 1. This model shows that a numerical solution to a general equilibrium problem can be obtained.
 This can be helpful as an analytic solution becomes increasingly intractable as *A* and *N* increase.